-As mentioned earlier, although GMNet has concentrated thus far on digital image cultural and heritage collections thus we have already far, collaborated with Carnegie Mellon University in exploring the sophisticated digital video retrieval capabilities using the world renown Informedia Technologies [2,3,10],Figure 10.
-The Chinese University of Hong Kong has extended the Informedia Technology capability handle Chinese language, and we are exploring the possibility of using that.

-In addition to digital videos, our research will also

-incorporate sound and music.
+As mentioned earlier, although GMNet has concentrated thus far on digital image cultural and heritage collections thus far, we have already collaborated with Carnegie Mellon University in exploring the sophisticated digital video retrieval capabilities using the world renown Informedia Technologies [2, 3, 4, 11], see Figure 11.
+In addition to digital videos, our research will also incorporate sound and music.
 One of the perfect starting points will be with the world's musical instruments.
 Another possible area would be with the language learning and writing.
+Figure 12 shows a screen of Asian drum instruments, some of which are Japanese.
+If they can be further linked with music, it would be fantastic!